Licences to Assign, Alter, or Underlet for Commercial Leases

 A Licence to Underlet ensures that the sublease complies with the original lease terms, protecting you from potential disputes.
 It is important to remember that, as the primary tenant, you remain responsible for ensuring the subtenant meets their obligations.
 We will guide you through this process, ensuring that any agreement is structured to protect your business.

-Applying for a Commercial Property Licence
+Applying for a Commercial Property Licences

 Applying for a licence usually begins with a formal request to your landlord.
 This involves providing necessary details.
 For example, it may be information about the proposed new tenant in the case of assignment or underletting, or a detailed plan of any alterations to the property.